Blue Friendship Bracelet Movement

 About

-The Blue Friendship Bracelet Movement, also known as the Blue Bracelet Movement, refers to a TikTok trend of people wearing blue friendship bracelets to signal that they're a "safe person" meaning that they didn't vote for former President Donald Trump in the 2024 United States Presidential Election.
+The Blue Friendship Bracelet Movement, also known simply as the Blue Bracelet Movement, refers to a TikTok trend of people wearing blue-colored friendship bracelets to signal that they're a "safe person" meaning that they didn't vote for former President Donald Trump in the 2024 United States Presidential Election.
 The movement was founded by liberal white women after Vice President Kamala Harris lost the election in November 2024.
-The white people at the helm of the movement believed that they needed to let people of color know that they hadn't voted against them and against women.
-Their fear of being misunderstood came from the demographic statistics released after the election which showed that more white women and men voted for Trump than Harris.
-As the Blue Friendship Bracelet Movement gained traction on social media, it was met with criticism.
+The white people at the helm of the movement believed that they needed to let people of color know that they hadn't voted "against them" and "against women."
+Their fear of being misunderstood came from the demographic statistics released after the election, which showed that more white women and men voted for Trump than Harris.
+As the Blue Friendship Bracelet Movement gained traction on social media, it was also met with criticism.
 Critics expressed in viral reaction videos that the movement was virtue signaling.
-Overall, the Blue Friendship Bracelet Movement is similar to the precursor Safety Pin Movement which spread en masse after Hillary Clinton lost the 2016 presidential election.
+Overall, the Blue Friendship Bracelet Movement is similar to the precursor Safety Pin Movement, which spread en masse after Hillary Clinton lost the 2016 Presidential Election.

 Online History

 The earliest known post about the Blue Friendship Bracelet Movement was shared by TikToker[1] @libbyraelou at around 11 a.m.
 EST on November 6th, 2024.
-In the video, she askaed, "Fellow white women, how are we signaling to each other now which side we are on?"
-She said that she didn't trust any other white women anymore.
-She asked if blue friendship bracelets would be the symbol for a Kamala Harris voter.
+In the video, she asked, "Fellow white women, how are we signaling to each other now which side we are on?"
+She said that she didn't trust any other white women anymore and asked if blue friendship bracelets would be the symbol for a Kamala Harris voter.
 In a day, the video amassed over 3.3 million plays and 477,600 likes (shown below).

 @libbyraelou Whats our gang sign #swifttok #kamalaharris #harriswalz #millenialsoftiktok #fyp ♬ original sound – LibbyLouWho